duzun/P2PEG/README.md

     // optional - keep this file inaccessible to other users on system by `chmod 0600 p2peg.dat`
     $P2PEG->state_file = "/path/to/data/p2peg.dat";

+    // A secret key chosen at setup
+    $P2PEG->setSecret("some uniq secret that no one knows");

     // Generate a string of random bits
     $random_seed = $P2PEG->generate(true);